 Entry doors need to be tough enough to be able to face the outdoor elements such as wind, rain, and snow – all while still looking presentable.
 Older doors are made out of wood or wood veneer, which warps and cracks after years of being exposed to the elements.
-If you are looking for a new front door, there are plenty of options available nowadays.
+If you are looking for a new front door, there are so many available options nowadays.
 There are newer wood doors that resist weather and elements better than older versions, as well as fiberglass and metal ones that appear as wood but offer better security and are cheaper.

 Replacing a door may sometimes just mean switching out one door for another.
 Sometimes you may need to gut and replace the door framing which includes door jabs and threshold.
-If the old door frame is fine, the wall studs it’s nailed to can bow and settle out of square.
+Even if the existing door frame looks okay, the wall studs it’s nailed to can bend and move so the door isn’t in right.
 This can make it hard to open and close the door.

 Many manufacturers offer an abundance of door styles.
 You can also find a broad selection at home centers, lumberyards, and door dealers.
 You can also design your own door.

 Wood doors are the most common ones you’ll find.
 They are known for their beauty and versatility.
 Wood doors come in cherry, oak, walnut, fir, pine, and maple.
 You can also choose from paint-grade doors such as western hemlock or pine.

 Steel doors are great if you are looking for security and durability.
 Steel is stronger than wood or fiberglass doors, and there isn’t a chance of warping or cracking.
 If there are ever and dents, they are easily fixable.
 Steel doors are also cost efficient.
 They are cheaper than wood or fiberglass.
 All steel doors have an inner frame made out of wood to provide strength.
 Most steel doors are also covered with a polyester finish that will need repainting eventually.
 These doors also come as a part of a pre-hung system, which can be very convenient.